77Vincent/sequelize-easy-query/README.md

 Please refer to [filterByAlias](#filterByAlias) which is for the same purpose and with the same behaviour.

 ### <a name="filter"></a>filter: {}
-If you want to pre-filter the table without any querystring from client, simply do:
+Pre-filter the table even without any querystring from client:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {